-How to exercise to improve your sleep without sabotaging it
+How to exercise for better sleep

-reduces blood pressure
+• reduces blood pressure and cholesterol levels

-improves our psychological functioning
+• improves our psychological functioning

 Proof that exercise helps us sleep

 • A few different studies here from the University of Oregon State found that regular physical activity could be used as a non-pharmaceutical alternative to sleep aids if people got 150 minutes per week (only 20 minutes a day).

 • Another study from the University of Pennsylvania showed that people who worked out on a regular basis slept better.
 Those stats improved further if they also combined some sort of purposeful activity into their weekly regime, such as yoga, meditation, or running.